fbpx

 • Trying a support group for people with fertility problems

-Are IVF Procedures Painful?
+Are IVF procedures painful?

 Hormone injections: Pain-wise, you’ll generally only experience a short sting.
 But of course injections are more difficult for people with fear of needles.
 If you have a fear of needles, it may be helpful to mention that to your clinician at your consultation.